satas20/SchoolManagementService/Readme.md

 ### Authentication
 The app uses JWT for authentication.
 The user can login or register using the  (/login & /register) endpoints.
-Logging and registering returns a JWT token which is used to authenticate the user for further requests.
+Logging and registering returns a JWT token which is used to authorize the user for further requests.
 The token is valid for 10 hours.

 <p align="center">